Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

 - knowledge of electronics

-- an understanding of the equipment and safe practices associated with electrical engineering
+- an understanding of electrical engineering equipment and safe practices

 - knowledge of the laws, resource management and industry standards that apply to electrical engineering